The Moth Radio Hour: Question Marks

 And he goes on, you know, making it clear that he prefers this.

-And I'm thinking, you know what, I'm going to let this left left turn just wash over my shoulder, get back to practicing my concluding remarks, and then
+And I'm thinking, you know what, I'm going to let this left turn just wash over my shoulder, get back to practicing my concluding remarks, and then

+we'll be good to go.
 But then after he finishes sharing all of this with his colleagues at the table, he turns to me and he says, so, you know, Dr.

+Matthews, given all of this, I was thinking how wonderful it would be.
 Would you mind closing out our interview today by reciting some of your poetry for us?

-I have always been good at hearing the question behind the question.
+I have always been good. at hearing the question behind the question.

 It's one of the reasons I'm good at school.
+It's not just about understanding the material.

 It's about understanding the particular answer that the teacher actually wants.

+And so I was listening and I heard the question behind the question.
 And to my read and my understanding, the question was not, would I recite

-The question was, would I perform
+a poem?
+The question was, would I perform.

-luckily for me I had figured out my answer to this question about 10 years earlier in a raucous debate about Bill Clinton and black people
+Luckily for me, I had figured out my answer to this question about 10 years earlier in a raucous debate about Bill Clinton and black people.

-I was a freshman at Duke University when Bill Clinton first got elected president and sometime shortly after the election I'm wandering through my dorm and I overhear a conversation between two of my classmates male classmate female classmate, both happen to be white.
+And sometime shortly after the election, I'm wandering through my dorm and I overhear a conversation between two of my classmates.
+Male classmate, female classmate, both happen to be white.

-The gentleman is in a complete tizzy because he has decided that since Bill Clinton went on to the Arsenio Hall show and played the saxophone, all the black people voted for Bill Clinton, and so now Bill Clinton owes the entire election to black people and to pay them back, he is going to have to fill the White House and all of his cabinet with a whole bunch of black people.
+And so now Bill Clinton owes the entire election to black people.
+And to pay them back, he is going to have to fill the White House and all of his cabinet with a whole bunch of black people.

 My female classmate thinks this entire premise is absolutely ridiculous.
+And she says, okay, okay, okay, okay.

 So let's say that's true.
+What difference does that make?

 He can just hire a bunch of qualified black people to fill all those positions and the country can just keep moving on.
+To which he replies, no, no, that won't work.

 There aren't that many qualified black people to fill all those positions.

 And this is when my female classmate catches me out of the corner of her eye and she says, look, there's Tanya.
+What about Tanya?

-We just elected her president of our freshman thing, and even you didn't have a problem with that.
+We just elected her president of our freshman thing and even you didn't have a problem with that.
+He could just fill the White House people like her.

+Tanya is different.
 She is not like everyone else.

 Tanya doesn't count.